Provides ACE handling and class loading algorithms, including the (in)famous "distance class loader". Let's explain how this algorithm works.

 Most data classes are visitable; but a lot are not, when it has no

 sense to make them so.
-In this category go all the algorithm classes (tools/kernel cluster), pools, singletons, and framework
+In this category go all the algorithm classes (tools/kernel

-classes (such as GLOBALS).
+classes (such as GLOBALS

 This cluster provides deferred classes that abstract out component behaviour:

-SMART_EIFFELdrives the compilation process.
+drives the compilation process.
 It stays in this cluster because it is so important.